mdphuc/remotenv/README.md

 - For ```remote machine``` function
   - Copy ssh public key located in ```<your project name>/.ssh/id_rsa.pub```
   - Create a file called authorized_keys in ```~/.ssh/```, which contain the public key that you copy previously
-  - For more information, please visit <a href="https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix">this link</a>
+  - For more information, please visit this <a href="https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix">link</a>

 ## YAML Guide
 Write your yaml file follow this order: `environment`, `framework`, `ip`, `username` and save the file as `Envfile.yml` in your project directory